 Once you have enabled the connection, open up the development build of your app again and create a few more events.
-Each output service will have different ways of displaying the data it receives.
-For Amplitude, you can create a Real-Time Activity dashboard to check incoming data.
+Each output service displays the data it receives differently.
+For Indicative, you can view real-time data in the Debug Console.

 If you see messages in the outbound Live Stream, but none in the output service:

-If you don’t see any messages in the outbound Live Stream, then mParticle is not attempting to send any data to the output service.
+If there are no outgoing messages in the Live Stream, then mParticle is not attempting to send any data to the output service.
 Some possible reasons for this include:

 Not all outputs support every platform or accept every event type.
 The Directory shows a list of available platforms and supported event types for each output.
 Make sure the data you are trying to send is supported.

 mParticle allows you to filter your data for each output.
 Check the Data Filter to make sure you haven’t turned off the data points you’re trying to send.